TurboPack/SynEdit/readme.md

 2. Start RAD Studio.

-3. Add the source subdirectory (e.g., d:\SynEdit\source) to the IDE's library path.
-For CBuilder, add the hpp subdirectory (e.g., d:\SynEdit\source\hpp\Win32\Release) to the IDE's system include path.
+3. Add the **Source** and the **Source\Highlighters** subdirectories to the IDE's library path.
+For CBuilder, add the hpp subdirectory
+(e.g., d:\SynEdit\source\hpp\Win32\Release) to the IDE's system include path.

-4. Open & install the designtime package specific to the IDE being used.
+4. Open & install the design-time package specific to the IDE being used.
 The IDE should notify you the components have been installed.